clajiness/qbop/README.md

 > I'm not responsible for any issues you may encounter.

 ## Purpose
 This tool helps automate port forwarding from ProtonVPN to qBittorrent via OPNsense.
-The tool polls ProtonVPN for the given forwarded port, checks the port set in OPNsense and qBittorrent, and updates it if necessary.
+The tool polls ProtonVPN for the forwarded port, checks the ports set in OPNsense and qBittorrent, and updates them if necessary.

 You can ignore qBittorrent by using the `QBIT_SKIP` environment variable.